Dreadnoughts and OM guitars are two of the most popular acoustic guitar body types in the market today.

 Dreadnoughts are perfect for a lot of musical settings.
 It can be loud or subtle as needed.
-You may need to manipulate the volume by moving it away from the mic or placing it nearer or simply turning the knobs.
+You may need to manipulate the volume by placing it nearer or further away from the mic or simply turning the knobs.

 Dreadnoughts were designed to be the ultimate accompaniment tool.
 This makes it “boomy” on the lower strings and brighter on the upper strings.
 An artist, in effect, can play both rhythm and bass parts without worrying about clashing frequencies with this guitar onstage.